jonathandannel/jonathandannel.com/content/posts/vim-modern-ide/index.md

  `:set shiftround`: When shifting lines, round the indentation to the nearest multiple of “shiftwidth.”

- `:set shiftwidth=2`: When shifting, indent using four spaces.
+ `:set shiftwidth=2`: When shifting, indent using x spaces.

  `:set smarttab`: Insert “tabstop” number of spaces when the “tab” key is pressed.